zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ### Working branches

-Branches made out of `develop` are used for paralell development and will be merged back to `deevelop`when ready.
+Branches made out of `develop` are used for paralell development and will be merged back to `develop`when ready.

 # Compatible hardware